Please feel free to comment on my review.

 There were also three audio options.
 There was a stereo sound audio mix option for the story; a DVD audio commentary with Tom Baker, Janet Fielding and writer Christopher H. Bidmead.
 There was also an isolated music option by Paddy Kingsland to enjoy.

-On Disc 7 of the ‘Doctor Who – The Collection – Season 18’ Blu-ray, the ‘A New Body At Last’ documentary; the info-text commentary option; the ‘Radio Times Listings’ PDF of the story; the stereo sound audio mix option for the story; the DVD audio commentary and the isolated music option can be found on there.
-The BBC continuity announcements and the photo gallery for ‘Logopolis’ have been updated for 2019 on the Blu-ray.
+On Disc 7 of the ‘Doctor Who – The Collection – Season 18’ Blu-ray, the ‘A New Body At Last’ documentary; the ‘Radio Times Listings’ PDF of the story; the stereo sound audio mix option for the story; the DVD audio commentary and the isolated music option can be found on there.
+The BBC continuity announcements, the photo gallery and the info-text commentary option for ‘Logopolis’ have been updated for 2019 on the Blu-ray.
 The ‘Nationwide’ interview with Tom Baker isn’t included on the ‘Logopolis’ Blu-ray disc though.
 The ‘Nationwide’ interview with Peter Davision is now included on the ‘Full Circle’ Blu-ray disc and the ‘Pebble Mill at One’ interview with Peter Davison is now included on the ‘Castrovalva’ Blu-ray disc.
 The Tom Baker’s exit news item is now on the ‘Meglos’ Blu-ray disc; the Peter Davison’s announcement as the new Doctor news item is on the ‘Full Circle’ Blu-ray disc and the Tom Baker and Lalla Ward’s wedding news item is now on the ‘State of Decay’ Blu-ray disc.
 The ‘Doctor Who Annual 1982’ PDF isn’t included on the ‘Logopolis’ disc for the Season 18 Blu-ray box set.
 It is now included on the ‘K-9 & Company: A Girl’s Best Friend’ Blu-ray disc for the Season 18 Blu-ray box set and on the ‘Time-Flight’ Blu-ray disc for the Season 19 Blu-ray box set.

 The new special features on Blu-ray include the making-of documentary ‘Hanging on a Thread’ with cast and crew interviews.
 There’s also the ‘Behind the Sofa’ feature on ‘Logopolis’ with Tom Baker (the Fourth Doctor), costume designer June Hudson and John Leeson (K-9) as well as Wendy Padbury (Zoe), Janet Fielding (Tegan) and Sarah Sutton (Nyssa).
 There’s also some studio footage and audio restoration on the story.
 There’s also ‘The Five Faces of Doctor Who’ trailer featuring ‘Logopolis’.
 There’s ‘Tomorrow’s Times – The Fourth Doctor’ presented by Wendy Padbury (taken from ‘The Face of Evil’ DVD); the ‘Stripped For Action – The Fourth Doctor’ documentary that looks into the comic book adventures of the Fourth Doctor era (taken from ‘The Seeds of Doom’ DVD) and the ‘Doctor Who Stories – Tom Baker’ interview (taken from the ‘Terror of the Zygons’ DVD).
 There’s the ‘Entropy Explained’ science featurette (taken from the ‘Meglos’ DVD) and the CGI effects option for the story to enjoy on the Blu-ray disc.